Game Privacy Settings and Publish Status

 Publish / Unpublish a Project or Topic

 Publishing your project or topic means it will be visible to your target audience, be it public or private.
 Only publish your project/topic when you are ready to showcase it to the world!
 Otherwise, keep your project/topic unpublished while you are in the middle of creating your game.
-Find out how to publish/unpublish projects and topics here.
+Find out how to publish/unpublish projects here and publish/unpublish topics here.

 Want to do more with your project and topics?
 Read up more on other features related to projects, topics and challenges over here.